 Central Coast Highway 1 Climate Resiliency Study

-The Association of Monterey Bay Area Governments (AMBAG), in conjunction with The Nature Conservancy (TNC) and the Center for Blue Economy (CBE), will prepare a climate resiliency study for the Central Coast Highway 1 corridor from State Route 156 near Castroville to Salinas Road near the Monterey/Santa Cruz county line.
-This study will provide a conceptual climate change adaptation transportation planning foundation for integration into the AMBAG Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS).
-This effort will identify transportation improvements and sea level rise adaptation strategies for Highway 1 that can improve transportation mobility, safety and efficiency, promote healthy habitats, and provide economic security and benefits to the local community.
-The goal of this collaborative approach that the completed plan will lead to implementation and development of adaptation projects, by being incorporated into local and regional plans.
+The Association of Monterey Bay Area Governments (AMBAG), in conjunction with The Nature Conservancy (TNC) and the Center for Blue Economy (CBE), prepared a climate resiliency study for the Central Coast Highway 1 corridor from State Route 156 near Castroville to Salinas Road near the Monterey/Santa Cruz county line.
+This study provides a conceptual climate change adaptation transportation planning foundation for integration into the AMBAG Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS).
+This effort identified transportation improvements and sea level rise adaptation strategies for Highway 1 that can improve transportation mobility, safety and efficiency, promote healthy habitats, and provide economic security and benefits to the local community.
+The goal of this collaborative approach was for the completed plan to lead to implementation and development of adaptation projects, by being incorporated into local and regional plans.

-This two year project kicked-off in spring 2018.
+This two year study kicked-off in spring 2018.

 Lead Agency and Partnerships

-AMBAG is the project lead, in partnership with The Nature Conservancy (TNC) and Center for the Blue Economy (CBE).
-In addition to the leads of the project, there will be steering committee involvement.
+AMBAG was the study lead, in partnership with The Nature Conservancy (TNC) and Center for the Blue Economy (CBE).
+In addition to the leads for the study, there was steering committee involvement.
 More information on the steering committee can be found in the “Engagement Process” section of this report.

-This project will help local governments in the AMBAG Region in addressing climate change.
-The project supports State initiatives and priorities including EO-S-13-08, which directs state agencies to plan for sea level rise and climate impacts.
-This project will allow the region to prepare for sea level rise and climate change impacts to Highway 1 within the study area, and the results will have translatable findings along the coastal highway.
+This study aimed to help local governments in the AMBAG Region in addressing climate change.
+The study supports State initiatives and priorities including EO-S-13-08, which directs state agencies to plan for sea level rise and climate impacts.
+This study allowed the region to prepare for sea level rise and climate change impacts to Highway 1 within the study area and the results had translatable findings along the coastal highway.
 Per Senate Bill 379 (SB 379), local governments must address climate change adaptation and resiliency in their general plans.
-This project will provide information that can be included in General Plan updates to address coastal resiliency along the Monterey Bay coastline.
-In furtherance of the intention of the ICARP Program, this analysis will link regional climate vulnerabilities with adaptation guidance from the state level.
-This project would not be possible without the funding made available through the SB 1 Adaptation Planning and Caltrans Sustainable Planning grant funds.
+This study provides information that can be included in General Plan updates to address coastal resiliency along the Monterey Bay coastline.
+In furtherance of the intention of the ICARP Program, this analysis linked regional climate vulnerabilities with adaptation guidance from the state level.
+This study would not be possible without the funding made available through the SB 1 Adaptation Planning and Caltrans Sustainable Planning grant funds.

-Through the development of the plan, the project will identify vulnerable populations through the involvement of local stakeholders and the Steering Committee.
+Through the development of the plan, the study identified vulnerable populations through the involvement of local stakeholders and the Steering Committee.

-The project’s Steering Committee is comprised of representatives from the relevant transportation agencies (Caltrans at both Headquarters and in District 5, AMBAG, and TAMC), as well as the relevant coastal management agencies (the California Coastal Commission, the California State Coastal Conservancy, Monterey County’s Resource Management Agency, and the Elkhorn Slough National Estuarine Research Reserve), local non-profits specializing in coastal resilience and restoration, and an academic institution (The Center for a Blue Economy).
+The study’s Steering Committee was comprised of representatives from the relevant transportation agencies (Caltrans at both Headquarters and in District 5, AMBAG, and TAMC), as well as the relevant coastal management agencies (the California Coastal Commission, the California State Coastal Conservancy, Monterey County’s Resource Management Agency, and the Elkhorn Slough National Estuarine Research Reserve), local non-profits specializing in coastal resilience and restoration, and an academic institution (The Center for a Blue Economy).

-The project will demonstrate an on-going collaboration and long-term partnership between sectors and jurisdictions, and across levels of government at a regional scale.
-The project will work closely with diverse external stakeholders and members of the public incorporating their considerations into the process for identifying adaptation approaches and selecting which are the best to consider for this stretch of coastal highway and habitat.
-Community workshops will be held, as well as other engagement to engage local communities, with their comments being incorporated into the final plan.
+The study demonstrated an on-going collaboration and long-term partnership between sectors and jurisdictions, and across levels of government at a regional scale.
+The study worked closely with diverse external stakeholders and members of the public incorporating their considerations into the process for identifying adaptation approaches and selecting which were the best to consider for this stretch of coastal highway and habitat.
+Two community workshops were held, as well as other stakeholder meetings and presentations, with public and stakeholder comments being incorporated into the final plan.